-Ever wonder just how difficult it was to add automatic bed leveling to your CR10 V3?
-In this video I cover the in’s an out’s of this process and give you a final verdict on who this upgrade might be for.
-Make sure to check out the main review for this machine at this link CR10 V3 Final Verdict
+Ever wonder just how difficult it was to add automatic bed levelling to your CR10 V3?
+In this video, I cover the in’s an out’s of this process and give you a final verdict on whom this upgrade might be for.
+Make sure to check out the main review for this machine at this link, CR10 V3 Final Verdict

 Hello everybody and welcome to another review.
 So in today’s video, we’ll go over the BLT touch installation for the CR10-V3 and whether or not this is worth getting.
 Before we begin, I’d like to make it clear that this review was in no way sponcered and that I had purchased the BLT with my own money at the same time as the CR10-V3 and this represents my own opinion on what I’ve experienced.

 In order to do this upgrade you’re going to need know a couple of things.
 Now in most cases when you first order your machine, it came with a usb stick which had everything that you needed to get started including the firmware upgrade that you’ll need.
 If you don’t have this however, that’s fine since it’s also readily available through the main website of Creality.com.
 The firmware comes pre-compiled which is nice however the zip file has some extra character’s which prevents the operating system from recognizing the files.
 So the first thing you’ll want to do is remove the extra character’s after the .zip.
 At this point you can then extract the files within the folder where you’ll be treated to the instructional PDF’s as well as the firmware.